 The perfect partnership to reduce queues, increase revenue and help customers have more fun.

-NB: Thanks to Sage Pay for contributing the blog below.
+NB: Thanks to Opayo (Sage Pay) for contributing the blog below.

 ROLLER Software is a market leader when it comes to helping trampoline parks and entertainment venues improve their guest experience using technology.

 Started in 2010 and with offices in the United Kingdom, the United States and Australia, the software company provides technology from ticketing to payments, Customer Relationship Management (CRM) to Radio Frequency Identification (RFID).